aspose-note/Aspose.Note-Documentation/java/developer-guide/loading-saving-and-converting/load-a-onenote-document/_index.md

 ## **Loading OneNote Documents**
-The Document class exposed by the API can be used to load Microsoft OneNote .One file format files.
-The following sample code shows the usage of this class for loading a Microsoft OneNote document.
+The Document class exposed by the OneNote Java API or library can be used to load Microsoft OneNote .One file format files.
+The following sample code in Java programming language shows the usage of this class for loading a Microsoft OneNote document.

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-LoadOneNote-LoadOneNote.java" >}}
 ## **Increase Performance for Consequent Export Operations**